 (3) On receipt of the memorial lodged under subsection (2)(b), such steps shall be taken by the officer receiving that memorial as may be necessary or appropriate to bring the relevant particulars furnished in that memorial to the attention of persons seeking information as to the title to the land affected.

-[Section 44 amended by No. 14 of 1996 s.
+[Section 44 amended: No. 14 of 1996 s.
 4; No. 60 of 2006 s.
 136.]

 45. Local government to compile etc. inventory of buildings with cultural heritage significance